×

 What Can a Prenuptial Agreement Protect?

-• A future alimony agreement
+• A future alimony agreement;

-• Either spouse’s right to buy or sell certain assets during the course of their marriage
+• Either spouse’s right to buy or sell certain assets during the course of their marriage;

-• Each spouse’s right to certain gifts or inheritances
+• Each spouse’s right to certain gifts or inheritances;

-• How a family business will be managed, should the couple get divorced
+• How a family business will be managed, should the couple get divorced.

 Ensuring a Prenuptial Agreement is Legally Enforceable

-• The agreement was signed voluntarily by both spouses
+• The agreement was signed voluntarily by both spouses;

-• The agreement was drafted and signed prior to the marriage
+• The agreement was drafted and signed prior to the marriage;

-• Both spouses must provide full disclosure of their assets
+• Both spouses must provide full disclosure of their assets.

-Postnuptial Agreements in PA
+Postnuptial Agreements in Pennsylvania

 Website Designed & Managed by